fossi-foundation/wishbone/src/b3/source/03_classic.rst

 Most of the examples in this specification describe the use of [ACK_I] to terminate a local bus cycle.
-However, the SLAVE can optionally terminate the cycle with an error [ERR_O], or re- quest that the cycle be retried [RTY_O].
+However, the SLAVE can optionally terminate the cycle with an error [ERR_O], or request that the cycle be retried [RTY_O].

 All MASTER interfaces include the [ACK_I] terminator signal.
 Asserting